The age-combating antioxidant that benefits your heart, helps control your weight, and supports hormonal balance for healthy fertility.

 First, resveratrol has been shown to help balance estrogen levels in obese, post-menopausal women [6].
 Estrogen is not only produced by the ovaries, but also by adipose (fat) tissue.
 The problem with estrogen from adipose tissue is that there is no system that regulates it like the negative feedback loop that limits ovarian estrogen [6].
 Unbalanced hormone levels, in both men and women, can have a detrimental effect on fertility.

-Another specific, yet common factor in female infertility, affecting somewhere between five and six million women in the US alone, is polycystic ovarian syndrome (PCOS) [7].
-Typically, women suffering from PCOS produce higher levels of testosterone than normal, which can contribute to significant weight gain and infertility.
-Resveratrol has shown exciting promise in improving the fertility rates for women with PCOS, by lowering their testosterone production [5, 8].
+Another specific, yet common factor in female fertility, affecting somewhere between five and six million women in the US alone, is polycystic ovaries [7].
+Typically, women with this issue produce higher levels of testosterone than normal, which can contribute to significant weight gain and infertility.
+Resveratrol has shown exciting promise in improving the fertility rates for women with this particular challenge, by supporting healthy levels of testosterone production [5, 8].

-Women who do not suffer from PCOS or obesity may also see beneficial effects of resveratrol on their fertility, especially those of a more advanced age.
+Women with healthy hormonal levels and healthy body composition may also see beneficial effects of resveratrol on their fertility, especially those of a more advanced age.
 Age-related infertility is often attributed to the loss of viable eggs and follicles as we get older.
 This loss of viability is generally caused by the accumulation of free radicals, leading to DNA mutations, protein damage, telomere shortening, and apoptosis (cell death) [8].
-Resveratrol may stave off some of this ovarian aging through its potent antioxidant effects, which include enhancing telomerase activity, protecting mitochondrial function, and activating anti-aging genes [8].
-By preventing oxidative damage, resveratrol could possibly extend a woman’s fertile years.
+Resveratrol may stave off some of this ovarian aging through its potent antioxidant effects, which include enhancing telomerase activity, protecting mitochondrial function, and activating genes that fight aging [8].
+By preventing oxidative damage, resveratrol could promote the extension of a woman’s fertile years.

 That’s not all!
 Men’s fertility could be affected too.
 As men age, it is very normal for testosterone levels to slowly decline [9].
 Low testosterone in men can lead to a number of symptoms that may result in reduced fertility.
-A Korean study showed that men’s testosterone levels were actually raised by resveratrol consumption (an opposite effect to that seen in women with PCOS), and sperm quality also improved, demonstrating that resveratrol can be taken by both sexes to help balance out hormonal abnormalities or boost chances of conception [9].
+A Korean study showed that men’s testosterone levels were actually supported by resveratrol consumption [9].
+Sperm quality also improved, demonstrating that resveratrol can be taken by both sexes to help balance out hormonal abnormalities or boost chances of conception [9].

 There’s one hurdle: by itself, the bioavailability of resveratrol is very low, and it is very quickly metabolized by the human body.
 The uptake of resveratrol by the organs that use it depends on its concentration in the circulation, but circulating levels do not increase in parallel to the dose administered.
 The limiting factor in the bioavailability of resveratrol is inefficient absorption by the gut [1].
 Resveratrol is typically broken down through the process of digestion before it reaches the site of absorption.